-Deaths From Gun Violence: How The U.S. Compares To The Rest Of The World
+Deaths From Gun Violence: How The U.S. Compares With The Rest Of The World

 Loading...

-Mokdad said drug trafficking may also be a driving factor in two Asian countries that have unusually large rates of violent gun deaths for their region: the Philippines and Thailand.
+Mokdad said drug trafficking may also be a driving factor in two Asian countries that have unusually large rates of violent gun deaths for their region, the Philippines and Thailand.

 Loading...

-Note: Editor's note: This story was originally published in October and has been republished with updates following the shooting Wednesday in Florida.